From the Table: News from The Good Table Community

 November Gathering Update

 On November 3rd and 4th, 2025, those who could travel or who already called the area home gathered at Clarkson Community Church in Mississauga for two days of connection, storytelling, and dreaming.
-What a gift it was to be together.
 Thank you to everyone who took time out of their schedules to be present.

 On November 3rd, 50 pastors and church leaders from different backgrounds and traditions sat together in a circle and shared their personal stories that brought them here, what they've grieved, what they've gained, and what they're hoping for.
-Building relationships and creating opportunities where everyone can belong and we can be nourished and nourish others matters deeply for the journey ahead.
+Building relationships where everyone truly belongs and where we nourish and are nourished by one another is the reason we gather, the heart of this community, and the work we are committed to.

-On November 4th, we welcomed a room of 100 people with so many new faces, so many young faces, all curious, hopeful, and asking the same questions we are.
-We shared official updates and heard from the Governance and Theology working groups.
-We did what we always hope to do when we're together: we prayed, we sang, and we broke bread together.
-And we kept dreaming together about what The Good Table already is and where we as a collective sense we should go.
-Woven through all of it is a continued desire to move at the speed of trust, and to heed the call from Canadian Indigenous theologians who have been present in this community to not rush ahead of the Spirit.
+On November 4th, we welcomed a room of 100 people, so many new faces, all curious, hopeful, and asking the same questions we are.
+We shared updates, heard from the Governance and Theology working groups, and did what we always hope to do when we're together: we prayed, we sang, and we broke bread.
+We kept dreaming about what The Good Table already is and where we sense we're being called to go, with a continued desire to move at the speed of trust and to heed the call from Canadian Indigenous theologians in this community to not rush ahead of the Spirit.
 This is the good way we want to continue to follow.

 Governance Update: Shaping Our Future Together.